 When executing a test flow, we automatically wait for three things:

 C. All CSS animations

-We will wait for a configurable amount of time (you can define it) and then it will throw the timeout error unless you define an explicit timeout when necessary.
+The platform will then wait for a configurable amount of time, which you can define beforehand, and then it will show a time-out error.
+For test steps that typically require more time to execute, you can define an explicit timeout as needed.

 You can add multiple tests to a suite to define a specific scenario so it would run on different browsers and work environments.